 IFRS 8 requires entities to define operating segments and segment performance in the financial statements based on information used by the chief operating decision-maker.
-The investment manager is considered to be the chief operating decision-maker.
+The board of directors are considered to be the chief operating decision-maker.
 An operating segment is a group of assets and operations engaged in providing products or services that are subject to risks and returns that are different from those of other operating segments.